 Sacramento and Placer Counties, California have experienced increased population growth, and within the past few years, thousands of homes have been built on land that was initially grassland (Weston et al., 2012).
 The City of Roseville and Folsom are two of many such urban communities.
 These communities are made up of numerous single-family homes, most of which are less than 20 years old.
 Roseville and Folsom were selected because they are active sampling sites of CDPR and have observed bifenthrin concentration for model evaluation.
 In addition, the sites are urban areas with no agricultural land use.
 They are also upstream of the Sacramento–San Joaquin Delta and a contributor to water quality in the Delta.

 This study area contains four storm drains which receives runoff from the Roseville and Folsom sites (Fig. 1).
-Two storm drains near open space at Brock Circle (CDPR-FOL002) with a drainage area of 0.26 km2 and Outfall at Marsh Hawk Drive between Donnelly Circle Widgeon Court (CDPR-FOL003) with a drainage area of 0.11 km2, located in the City of Folsom, Sacramento County, discharge water into the Alder Creek and serves about 295 and 91 single-family homes respectively.
-The area is mostly characterized by a dry season from May through October, with an average annual high temperature of 23.8 oC and low temperature of 9.9 oC.
+In the city of Folsom, one storm drain is located near open space at Brock Circle (CDPR-FOL002) with a drainage area of 0.26 km2 .
+The other storm drain is located near Outfall at Marsh Hawk Drive between Donnelly Circle Widgeon Court (CDPR-FOL003) with a drainage area of 0.11 km2. ,The storm drains serve approximately 295 and 91 single-family homes, respectively.
+Discharge water from both storm drains lead into Alder Creek.
+The area is mostly characterized by a dry season from May through October with an average annual high temperature of 23.8 oC and low temperature of 9.9 oC.
 Precipitation mostly occurs from November through April resulting in an annual average of 625 mm.

 Fig. 1.
 Location of The Pleasant Grove Creek Study Area in Placer County and The Alder Creek Study Area in Sacramento County Upstream of the Sacramento-San Joaquin Delta.

-The other study area has two storm drains, Dugan Park on Diamond Woods Circle (CDPR-PGC010) have a drainage area of 0.23 km2 and Opal and Parkside Way (CDPR-PGC022) with a drainage area of 0.45 km2, located in the City of Roseville, Placer County.
-CDPR-PGC010 and CDPR-PGC022 serve about 250 and 375 single-family homes respectively.
+In the city of Roseville, there is one storm drain in Dugan Park on Diamond Woods Circle (CDPR-PGC010) with a drainage area of 0.23 km2 .
+The second storm in Roseville is located at Opal and Parkside Way (CDPR-PGC022) with a drainage area of 0.45 km2.
+CDPR-PGC010 and CDPR-PGC022 serve about 250 and 375 single-family homes, respectively.
 These two sites drain to the Pleasant Grove Creek, the main watercourse within this area, with Kaseberg Creek as one of its main tributaries to Sacramento–San Joaquin.
 Precipitation usually occurs between November and March with an annual value of about 711 mm.
 With almost similar climatic conditions, the primary source of water to the drains is runoff from residences during storm events and over irrigation of landscapes and lawns during the summer.
 Numerous storm drains from the urban residential discharge to Alder Creek and Pleasant Grove Creek, and tributaries, along much of their lengths.